commercionetwork/commercio-sdk.dart/doc/lib/docs/docs_helper.md

 1. Creates a new transaction that allows to share the document associated with the given `metadata`, document `id`, `recipients` and with the sender `wallet`.
 Optional fields are `contentUri`, `doSign`, `checksum`, `fee` and the broadcasting `mode`.

    If `encryptedData` is specified, encrypts the proper data and optional `aesKey` for the specified `recipients` and then sends the transaction to the blockchain.
+If `doSign` is provided then also the `checksum` field is required.

     ```dart
     static Future<TransactionResult> shareDocument({